 Disclaimer: I do not own Harry Potter or any of its characters.
-If I did…Sirius and Remus would have never died.
+If I did...Sirius, James and Remus would have never died and neither would Fred.

 Warnings: Strong language, Umbridge and Dumbledore bashing.

 Prompt for this story:

 Harry Potter and the Goblet of Fire chapter 18.
 The lines "He came back to the country just because my scar twinged.
 He'll probably come bursting right into the castle if I tell him someone's entered me into the Triwizard Tournament."

 And I wondered...what If Sirius had learned about the Blood Quill?
 This story is what ran away with me as a result.

 Special thanks to Kitty for beta-ing this story.
 You're the best!